Lucecpkn/Tutorials/python_on_compute_canada/python_on_ComputeCanada.md

 salloc --time=1:0:0 --ntasks=1 --cpus-per-task=2 --mem-per-cpu=4G --account=def-yourPI srun $VIRTUAL_ENV/bin/notebook.sh
 ```

-We are expected to see the output to include the info like below:
+The output in terminal is expected to include the infomation like this:
 ```
 The Jupyter Notebook is running at:
         https://gra798.graham.sharcnet:8888/?token=7ed7059fad64446f837567e3